What is a LIM?

 How to get a LIM

 Complete the form and send it to us with the processing fee.
-You can also email your form and confirmation of online payment (details below) to LIMS@npdc.govt.nz or fax your application and send your fee and the original form in the mail.
+You can also email your form and confirmation of online payment (details below) to LIMS@npdc.govt.nz or fax your application and confirmation of payment.
 The application will be processed once the fee is received in full.
 (Please note that a cancellation fee applies.)

 If you are paying by online banking use your Surname and LIM as the reference -

 Note: Please check with us to make sure that you have the correct 'lot' and DP reference on your application form so that the LIM relates to the correct property.

 Types of LIM, fees and processing times (2021/22)